hugomdm/Adaboost_ADSL/README.md

 J'ai fais une classe adaboost qui suit l'algo du prof, pour le WeakLearner j'ai utilisé un arbre de décision de profondeur 1 comme le dit le prof dans son cours. dans l'article (celui de 97 Freund) il parle de 3 algos mais je crois pas qu'il détail donc je sais pas si on essaye de les coder.

+Status:
+I did a code for Multiclass Adaboost (still need to check if it is exactly the same as the article) from Hugo's binary code.
+I also cleaned and changed somethings in Hugos binary code.
+Its necessary to doublecheck if these both codes are properly and if they make sense compared to the codes in the articles.

+Next: Comparing with other algorithms and choose a dataset.